 The Bootlegger – The Bootlegger is a mini liquor bottle carrier that fits snugly around your ankle.
 Slide the Bootlegger around your ankle, add your bottles and wear them under your pants leg.
 The stretchable sleeve is made of that neoprene wet suit material and a thicker pantyhose material makes up the pockets.
 If you had two Bootleggers, one for each ankle, you could potentially sneak in 12 mini bottles of liquor.
 Just make sure where you are going is not going to have an aggressive frisk at the door.
 Security pat-downs have been known to go all the way down to your ankle to search for potential weapons tucked into shoes or boots.
 This means of smuggling liquor inside the event is just praying for bell-bottom jeans to come back in style.

 Pros: If utilizing two at a time, can hold a lot of liquor; affordable at under $10; good for places like the movies or street fairs with no security pat down

 Cons: Can’t be worn with shorts; susceptible to discovery in a pat down

 Cell Phone Flask – Everyone has a cell phone so this means flies under the radar pretty easily.
-Unfortunately, these types of mobile phones are becoming more and more rare and the look of these could draw more attention because they look so archaic compared to modern smart phones.
+Unfortunately, these types of mobile phones are becoming rarer and rarer and the look of these could draw more attention because they look so archaic compared to modern smartphones.
 The other problem is the flask designed to look like an iPhone is not very realistic and could get you noticed more than this regular cell phone flask.
 The Cell Phone Flask holds about 4 oz. of liquor and comes with a leather pouch that attaches to your belt.
 You fill it by unscrewing the cap in what looks to be the antenna and you disperse your shots out the same way.

 Pros: Older folks can pass using this one; great for places that do not scrutinize what is coming in the door but you still want to be sneaky